 Let us first discuss- “What is Big Data?”

 “Data” is defined as ‘the quantities, characters, or symbols on which operations are performed by a computer, which may be stored and transmitted in the form of electrical signals and recorded on magnetic, optical, or mechanical recording media’, as a quick google search will show.

-The concept of Big Data is nothing complex; as the name suggests, “Big Data” refers to copious amounts of data which are too large to be processed and analysed by traditional tools, and the data is not stored or managed efficiently.
-Since the amount of Big Data increases exponentially- more than 500 terabytes of data are uploaded to Face book alone, in a single day- it represents a real problem in terms of analysis.
+The concept of Big Data is nothing complex; as the name suggests, “Big Data” refers to copious amounts of data which are too large to be processed and analyzed by traditional tools, and the data is not stored or managed efficiently.
+Since the amount of Big Data increases exponentially- more than 500 terabytes of data are uploaded to Facebook alone, in a single day- it represents a real problem in terms of analysis.